WHITFIELD -- Francesco Mucci never really considered himself a baker until he made dessert for a friend one night.

 It was an idea that came at the right time.
 The restaurant business soured with the rest of the economy in 2008.
 Mucci had sold off several of his restaurants and closed the last one, Villa Francesco, when he discovered that his desserts promised to make his professional life sweeter than his entrees.

-Last month, Mucci's commercial bakery, Bombolo Biscotti, took its latest step into the big leagues of baking.
-The company tripled its production space to 30,000 square feet when it bought into a recently rehabbed warehouse property at 7150 15th Street E. It had previously leased space on Tallevast Road near the Sarasota Bradenton International Airport.
+mercial bakery, Bombolo Biscotti, took its latest step into the big leagues of baking.
+The company tripled its production space to 30,000 square feet when it bought into a recently rehabbed warehouse property at 7150 15th St. E. It previously leased space on Tallevast Road near the Sarasota-Bradenton International Airport.

 The move came at the right time.
 An established vendor for Publix, Bombolo Biscotti sells millions of cookies to the supermarket chain every year.
 The cookies are carried in stores across nine states, Mucci said.